 - Sedentary adults over 30 – 1600 to 2400 calories

 Of course, it’s always best to talk to your doctor, who will be able to make recommendations based on you as an individual.
+You also may wish to read up on what nutrition experts like Dr. Gundry recommend you should be eating as part of a healthy lifestyle.
 Next, make sure that your meals are balanced.
 This means getting plenty of all of your food groups in moderation.

 These are just a few areas to start focusing on.
 Hopefully, prioritising all three will help keep you as healthy and happy as possible!